Adelaide Proformat : ancestral and local history researchers

 Public Record Office Victoria

-The online indexes and records on this site provide access to helpful genealogical information.
-These include assisted and unassisted immigration, departing passengers, probate, education, divorce, publicans and criminals.
+Explore the online indexes and records by topic to access helpful genealogical information.
+Included are assisted and unassisted immigration, departing passengers, probate, education, divorce, publicans and criminals.
 Some records have been digitised.
 State Library of Queensland holds many of the immigration records indexed in these databases.
 A number of publications are also available containing further information on various subjects.

 Southern Metropolitan Cemeteries Trust